jayharvey/angular-styleguide/a1/README.md

 ## Code Structure/Layout

-This conventions applies to Controllers, Services and Factories.
+This convention applies to Controllers, Services and Factories.

 ### Function Declarations to Hide Implementation Details
 ###### [Style [Y034](#style-y034)]